KBGG: History

-On February 25, 2008, the station relaunched as "1700 The Champ".

-After having been an ESPN Radio affiliate for nearly five years, KBGG became an affiliate of CBS Sports Radio on January 2, 2013, as part of a Cumulus Media-wide switch.
-Cumulus, which owns KBGG, has a financial stake in CBS Radio Sports.
+On February 25, 2008, KBGG relaunched as sports radio station "1700 The Champ".
+After having been an ESPN Radio affiliate for nearly five years, the station became an affiliate of CBS Sports Radio on January 2, 2013, as part of a Cumulus Media-wide switch.
+Cumulus, which owned KBGG, had a financial stake in CBS Sports Radio.

 In October 2015, the station became a talk/sports hybrid and branded itself 1700 KBGG The Big Talker.
 Weekday mornings began with Good Day With Doug Stephan, featuring news director Dianna Kelly with local information, followed by The Dave Ramsey Show and Red Eye Radio heard overnight.

-In 2017, Marty Tirrell of the "Marty and Miller" show stopped making payments to Cumulus Media and the show ended on 1700.
-Also in August 2017, "The Ken Miller Show" started the sports day from 12-2, followed by CBS Sports from 2-4.
-"Jimmy B and TC" which originally was on from 12-2 moved from 4-6.
+In 2017, Marty Tirrell of the Marty and Miller show stopped making payments to Cumulus Media and the show ended on KBGG.
+By August 2017, The Ken Miller Show started the sports portion of the station's lineup, followed by CBS Sports Radio programming and Jimmy B and TC.
 On October 15, 2018, the station returned to full-time sports talk.

 On December 7, 2021, KBGG began simulcasting on newly licensed FM translator K267CY (101.3 MHz).
-The antenna is co-located on sister FM station KHKI's tower in Johnston.
+The antenna was co-located on sister FM station KHKI's tower in Johnston.

 On March 28, 2025, KBGG went silent.
+While Cumulus considered selling the station, the licenses for KBGG and K267CY were submitted to the FCC for cancellation on March 27, 2026, and the stations were deleted four days later.